 1. Hydrostatic head ratings and your tent’s ability to withstand water

-A Hydrostatic Head test determines the ability of a fabric to withstand water.
-To be classed as waterproof a fabric must have a rating of at least 1,500mm, which is the amount of water that fabric can withstand in a 24 hour period.
-In the UK a tent must have a rating of at least 1000mm to be considered waterproof.
-Of course this is a basic standard and does not necessarily allow for wind driven rain.
+A hydrostatic head (HH) test determines the ability of a fabric to withstand water.
+To be classed as waterproof, a fabric must have a HH rating of at least 1500 mm, which is the amount of water that fabric can withstand in a 24 hour period.
+In the UK, a tent must have a rating of at least 1000mm to be considered waterproof.
+Of course, this is a basic standard and does not necessarily allow for wind-driven rain.

 Our winter camping tip here is to go for the highest rating you can afford.
 Good retailers will often give you the rating of any tent in mm in the tech spec section.

 In the US, the HH rating is often called the ‘water column’ rating and it could be given in mm or in imperial measurement.
 It is essentially the same as a hydrostatic head rating and is the height of the water column that a material can withstand in a 24 hour period before it starts to fail.
 The higher the rating, the more waterproof a tent will be.
 Expect at least 1500 mm for a fly sheet and around 5000 for the groundsheet.
 Go Outdoors offer a good technical spec for all their tents – even those that are considered as family tents for 3 season camping.

 2. Should you choose your gear based on its toxic make up?

 In 2015 Greenpeace took some major outdoor retailers to task over their use of perfluorinated chemicals (PFCs) in the manufacture of their waterproof garments.